What is ELISA?

 Application of ELISA

-- Protein detection and quantification: ELISA is used to detect and quantify proteins in samples, like measuring cytokine levels in serum to assess immune response.
-ELISA can also confirm the presence of a specific protein biomarkers in blood samples that can be used for early detection of a disease, such as prostate-specific antigen (PSA) for prostate cancer screening.
+- Protein detection and quantification: ELISA is used to detect and quantify proteins in samples, such as measuring cytokine levels in serum to assess immune response.
+ELISA can also confirm the presence of specific protein biomarkers in blood samples, enabling early disease detection, such as prostate-specific antigen (PSA) for prostate cancer screening.

 - Antibody detection and characterization: ELISA allows for the screening, profiling, identification and characterization of binding properties of antibodies in a single assay.
 It involves screening and selecting specific monoclonal antibody-producing hybridoma cells and subsequently purifying the antibodies for various applications.